-“We normally recommend that patients start in the 1-3 range and then work into more moderate workouts in the 4-6 range.
-But it all depends on the person’s level of fitness.
-A physical therapist works to ensure that the patient safely progresses through the scale.”
+“We normally recommend patients start in the 1-3 range and work into more moderate workouts in the 4-6 range,” she said.
+“It all depends on the person’s level of fitness.
+A physical therapist works to ensure the patient safely progresses through the scale.”

 In some cases, aquatic therapy is recommended.
 Benefits of working in the water include greater pain-free movement, relaxed muscles, increased strength and improved endurance.